shopware/shopware/changelog/_unreleased/2022-03-28-allow-plugin-config-scss-vars.md

 ```
 ___
 # Next Major Version Changes

-## Exchange of the `ThemeCompilerInterface` with the `AbstractThemeCompiler`
-To make future changes to the theme system less breaking, we exchanged the former ThemeCompilerInterface as the Blueprint for the ThemeCompiler with the AbstractThemeCompiler.
-Please remove the dependency on the ThemeCompilerInterface and replace it with the AbstractThemeCompiler.

 ## Moved and changed the `ThemeCompilerEnrichScssVariablesEvent`
 We moved the event `ThemeCompilerEnrichScssVariablesEvent` from `\Shopware\Storefront\Event\ThemeCompilerEnrichScssVariablesEvent` to `\Shopware\Storefront\Theme\Event\ThemeCompilerEnrichScssVariablesEvent`.